microsoft/SynapseML/docs/lightgbm.md

 # LightGBM on Apache Spark

-### Bringing LightGBM open-source library to spark
+### LightGBM

-LightGBM is an open-source library on [github](https://github.com/Microsoft/LightGBM).

-LightGBM is a fast, distributed, high performance gradient boosting (GBDT, GBRT, GBM or MART) framework based on decision tree algorithms, used for ranking, classification and many other machine learning tasks.
-It is under the umbrella of the [DMTK](http://github.com/microsoft/dmtk) project of Microsoft.
+[LightGBM](https://github.com/Microsoft/LightGBM) is an open-source, distributed, high-performance gradient boosting (GBDT, GBRT, GBM, or MART) framework.
+This framework specializes in creating high-quality and GPU enabled decision tree algorithms for ranking, classification, and many other machine learning tasks.
+Light GBM is part of Microsoft's [DMTK](http://github.com/microsoft/dmtk) project.

 ### Advantages of LightGBM

+- **Composability**: LightGBM models can be incorporated into existing SparkML Pipelines, and used for batch, streaming, and serving workloads.
-- **Performance**: LightGBMClassifier was faster than GBTClassifier on the Higgs dataset by 10-30%.
+- **Performance**: LightGBM on Spark is 10-30% faster than SparkML on the Higgs dataset, and achieves a 15% increase in AUC.
 [Parallel experiments](https://github.com/Microsoft/LightGBM/blob/master/docs/Experiments.rst#parallel-experiment) have verified that LightGBM can achieve a linear speed-up by using multiple machines for training in specific settings.
-- **Metrics**: LightGBMClassifier had 15% better AUC on Higgs dataset than GBTClassifier
-- **Functionality**: LightGBM offers many parameters that can be tuned for better performance - see [here](https://github.com/Microsoft/LightGBM/blob/master/docs/Parameters.rst).
-Also, with LightGBM you can do quantile regression.
+- **Functionality**: LightGBM offers a wide array of [tunable parameters](https://github.com/Microsoft/LightGBM/blob/master/docs/Parameters.rst), that one can use to customize their decision tree system.
+LightGBM on Spark also supports new types of problems such as quantile regression.
+- **Cross platform** LightGBM on Spark is available on Spark, PySpark, and SparklyR

 ### Usage

-You can use the learner in either pyspark, scala or sparklyR.

-In pyspark, you can run the LightGBMClassifier via:
+In PySpark, you can run the `LightGBMClassifier` via:

    ```python
    from mmlspark import LightGBMClassifer